Last updated on March 6, 2023

 Swamp x2

-Go-Shintai of Life’s Origin is a 5-color commander that‘s also a shrine and a card that encourages you to play shrines.
-Shrines are a kind of tribe present in Kamigawa sets and the main characteristic is that you’ll gain something the more shrines you control.
+Go-Shintai of Life's Origin is a 5-color commander that‘s also a shrine and a card that encourages you to play shrines.
+Shrines are a subtheme present in Kamigawa sets with the main characteristic that you’ll gain something the more shrines you control.

 This deck will play the Hondens from old Kamigawa and the shrines from Neon Dynasty along with some new cards like Zur, Eternal Schemer, Spectrum Sentinel, and Jodah, the Unifier.
 You’ll slowly build an engine that will let you gain lots of life, make lots of tokens, draw a bunch of cards, and deal damage to your opponents if things go the right way.